 How often should I eat legumes?

-GLNC recommends Australians enjoy legumes at least 2 – 3 times each week.
+GLNC recommends Australians enjoy 100g or around 1/2 a cup of legumes at least 2 – 3 times each week.
 The Australian Dietary Guidelines recommend:

 - five or six serves of vegetables including legumes each day